Q. What causes hearing loss?

 Q. Why can't I understand speech in crowded environments?

-Most speaking voices are in the mid-to-high frequency range of sound, which coincidentally is the range that goes first.
-A result of hearing loss in this range is that any loud or distracting noises are going to make it harder for you to comprehend what is being said.
-EarQ hearing aids feature innovative technology that has the ability to reduce background noise in the tiny pauses between syllables of speech, making it much easier to understand a conversation in a noisy environment.
+Most speaking voices are in the mid-to-high frequency range of sound, and it just so happens that this is the range most people with hearing loss lose first.
+As a result, any loud or distracting noises make it difficult for you to comprehend what is being said.
+EarQ hearing aids feature innovative technology that reduces background noise in the tiny pauses between syllables of speech so that it’s much easier to understand a conversation in a noisy environment.

 Q. Why can't I hear women and children's voices clearly?

-The problem here is similar to the situation where you can't hear conversations in a noisy environment.
-It's most likely due to experiencing some hearing loss in high frequencies.
-Women and children have higher pitched voices than men, so a lot of their speech may be falling right in the range of your hearing loss.
+Similar to the reason it’s often hard for people with hearing loss to hear in crowded environments, you’re most likely experiencing these difficulties due to a hearing loss in high frequencies.
+Women and children have higher-pitched voices than men do, so their speech patterns may be falling exactly within the range of your hearing loss.